jcorks/dynacoe-installer/README.md

 Johnathan Corkery, 2016

-*** For errors with the installers, please post them as tickets here rathe rthan the Dynaoce project page.
+*** For errors with the installers, please post them as tickets here rather than on the Dynaoce project page.
 Thanks! ***

 The source here is for various installation suites that will equip your system with simple tools designed to